AGodRizzy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello Write a script that sets all permissions to other users only Write a script that sets the mode of the file hello to -rwxr-x-wx
+Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello Write a script that sets all permissions to other users only Write a script that sets the mode of the file hello to -rwxr-x-wx Write a script that sets the mode of the file hello the same as olleh’s mode